Risk vs Reward in DesignBuild Remodeling

 So, Is DesignBuild More Expensive?
 Turns Out, It’s Actually Not…

 We often see homeowners who do not use a DesignBuild firm find a large discrepancy between the initial estimate and final construction cost for their projects.
 With DesignBuild, the initial estimate may come in higher than these other firms, but it is typically much more accurate in the long term.
 At the end of the project, we find that clients spend almost the exact same amount if doing comparable projects, but with DesignBuild they started out with a much more realistic figure.
 However, when you look at the final price paid for a project, prices are actually comparable, but the risk with DesignBuild is much lower.
 To view this relationship between the estimate, the different methodologies, and the risk incurred, refer to the graph below.

-We find that the costs projections we give for our projects are higher than other companies.
-When you look at the final price paid for a project, prices are actually comparable.
-There is a lot of variability from the initial estimate to the total cost of the project with other methodologies.
-I attribute this solely to our design-build model and the culture of accountability it encourages.
-If a company is not responsible for the design of a project, it is easier to produce a lower estimate.
-That company is not responsible for designing the project to achieve that estimated cost.
-The “lowest bidder” often comes out to be the most expensive in dollars spent, time, and stress.
-We are looking to create the complete opposite of these effects.
-This is why design-build is so prevalent in residential remodeling.
+This is attributed solely to our DesignBuild model and the culture of accountability it encourages.
+If a construction company is not responsible for the design of a project, it’s easier to produce a lower estimate.
+That company is not responsible for designing the project to meet that estimated cost.
+The “lowest bidder” often comes out to be the most expensive, time-consuming, and stressful.
+We create the complete opposite experience.
+This is why DesignBuild is preferred in home remodeling.

 Again, the goal is to provide the least cost with the least risk.
 In remodeling, there are many potential risks: